mellium/communique-tui/README.md

 If you'd like to contribute to the project, see [CONTRIBUTING.md].

+## Translations

+Translations can be found in the `locales/` tree and are licensed separately under a Creative Commons Attribution 4.0 International License ([CC BY 4.0]).
+To contribute to translations see the project on [Codeberg Translate].

 ## License

 The package may be used under the terms of the BSD 2-Clause License a copy of